From a Family...

 What professional affiliations does your hospice maintain?

 Hospice of Northwest Ohio is licensed in Ohio and Michigan, is Medicare and Medicaid certified and Joint Commission accredited.
-We are members of the Midwest Care Alliance, Hospice Alliance of Ohio and the National Hospice and Palliative Care Organization.
+We are members of Leading Age Ohio, Hospice Alliance of Ohio and the National Hospice and Palliative Care Organization.